 Program Description and Target Audience

-The NIDA-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction medicine research among physicians from ABAM Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across North America.
+The National Institute on Drug Abuse (NIDA)-funded Research in Addiction Medicine Scholars (RAMS) Program aims to develop skills in addiction research among physicians from American College of Academic Addiction Medicine (ACAAM) Foundation-accredited addiction medicine fellowship programs or addiction psychiatry fellowship programs across North America.

 The RAMS Program is intended to make important contributions to the development of the next generation of addiction physician researchers in order to provide better care for patients with and at risk for substance use disorders.

 Applicants must be addiction medicine or addiction psychiatry fellows in a 1- or 2-year program (or equivalent) with a research component.
 They will be able to apply and attend the Boston and CPDD retreats with an accompanying faculty mentor.

 1) To provide clinical research training over two years to 5 addiction subspecialty physicians interested in addiction research, selected annually.